rjreed/node-notes/README.md

 # node-notes

-A module for writing quick project notes in the cli.
+A module for writing quick node.js project notes using a cli.

 ### use